Gbongan: Olufi Became A Baale

 Ibadan imperial drive to Ijesa and Ekiti countries from 1850s affected Gbongan in a number of ways.
 Gbongan was not conquered by Ibadan.
 Gbongan was only invited as a junior ally to help in the prosecution of Ibadan wars.
 This was how Gbongan was involved, and took active parts in Ijesa, Ekiti, Akoko campaigns to the seventeen year of Ekiti Parapo war.
 Gbongan fought as an ally of Ibadan in the Modakeke war of 1881-86, and this was why almost all Modakeke moved en-masse to settle in Gbongan on March 27, 1909 before Ode Omu was founded in 1910 for those Modakeke who chose to settle in a separate town.

 The implication of this was that the history of Gbongan during the period of Ibadan imperial drive was ultimately tied with that of Ibadan who had a Baale as ruler of Ibadan.
 In effect, the rulers of those towns which were junior partners of Ibadan were regarded as Baale.
 This was not peculiar to Gbongan town.
 Ikire, Apomu, and Ipetumodu were so treated.
-Olufi therefore resorted to wearing his crown annually during the Orisa Akire Festival.
+Olufi therefore resorted to wearing his crown annually during the Orisa Akirerewaye Festival.